laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 ![arch-rims-lines-drawn](arch-rims-lines-drawn.jpg)

 I used tin foil to do the texturing.
-I skipped the giant rocks on this piece, it's a little too fragile to beat up.
+I skipped the rocks on this piece, since it's a little too fragile.

 ![arch-rims-textured](arch-rims-textured.jpg)

 Here are the runes drawn in.
 These are characters from D&D's Infernal script.
 I just picked out random ones that looked cool.
-I used my blunt pencil to do most of it, then used the sharper compass tip to do the thinner parts and ends of the lines.
+I used my blunt pencil to do most of it, then used the sharper compass tip to do the thinner parts and tips of the lines.

 ![arch-symbols](arch-symbols.jpg)